 The Postgraduate Certificate in Education develops advanced knowledge and critical analysis skills in the field of education and provides a pathway to further postgraduate study in education.
-This postgraduate education qualification is awarded upon completion of two papers.
+This postgraduate education qualification is awarded upon completion of 60 points.

 Programme code: AK3744